| EXTRACT FROM: BORN WITH A TARTAN SPOON

 its teas and pastries.
 Mum didn't bat an eyelid as we cleared the

+plates and regrouped in the kitchen for serving out the pudding.
 Well it was pastry based - plate size apple and mince pies - but

 that was where the similarity to The Savoy ended.
 They were a hasty